-Ideas included: improved connection and frequency of transport between cities/towns, improved parking, improved timetables, more shuttles, improved online information, more pick-up, carpooling, review and development of cycle ways, future planning for mobility scooters, discounted transport for health appointments, more direct transport to hospital, free transport for gold card holders at all times.
+Ideas included: improved connection and frequency of transport between cities/towns, improved parking, improved timetables, more shuttles, improved online information, more pick-up stops on public transport routes, carpooling, review and development of cycle ways, future planning for mobility scooters, discounted transport for health appointments, more direct transport to hospital, free transport for gold card holders at all times.

 Related Action: the Wairarapa Economic Development Strategy and Action Plan has identified transport as a priority, the DHBs have put in place a range of community transport options for health appointments, and local Councils have, or are, planning to develop cycling strategies.
-South Wairarapa is also considering transport as part of its spatial planning work, which is currently underway.
+South Wairarapa District Council is also considering transport as part of its spatial planning work, which is currently underway.

-12.2 TRANSPORT PRIORITIES
+13.2 TRANSPORT PRIORITIES